elixir-lang/elixir/lib/elixir/pages/getting-started/modules-and-functions.md

 3
 ```

-Elixir projects are usually organized into three directories:

-  * `_build` - contains compilation artifacts
-  * `lib` - contains Elixir code (usually `.ex` files)
-  * `test` - contains tests (usually `.exs` files)

-When working on actual projects, the build tool called `mix` will be responsible for compiling and setting up the proper paths for you.
-For learning and convenience purposes, Elixir also supports a scripting mode which is more flexible and does not generate any compiled artifacts.

 ## Scripting mode

 In addition to the Elixir file extension `.ex`, Elixir also supports `.exs` files for scripting.
 Elixir treats both files exactly the same way, the only difference is in intention. `.ex` files are meant to be compiled while `.exs` files are used for scripting.
 This convention is followed by projects like `mix`.